 The winery is structured in three volumes that make the vinification phases recognizable – production, agricultural works, and management –, arranged around three courtyards that service the different areas.

-To counteract the massive quality of the white concrete volumes, solidly anchored to the ground, a number of openings are carved out of the facades, offering impressive views of the landscape of El Bierzo.
+To counteract the massive character of the white concrete volumes, solidly anchored to the ground, a glass-enclosed gallery opens up to the impressive views of the landscape of El Bierzo.

 The winery is conceived as a series of stone volumes where massiveness prevails over the openings, cut out of the facade at specific points to emphasize the views.
 To blend the volumes into the landscape, a cyclopean concrete plinth anchors the building to the terrain and the site.
 The volumes that emerge from this base are built out of white reinforced concrete, with timber and aluminum exterior frames.
 The roofs are designed in a different way: the production warehouse is a green roof, extending the mountain on which it rests; and zinc roofs top the freestanding volumes.

-Jesús Jiménez Cañas (estructura structural engineering); Vértice 21 (proyecto instalaciones mechanical engineering project); Pryse Ingeniería (dirección de obra instalaciones mechanical engineering construction manager); Miguel Alegre (seguridad y salud security consultant)
+Jesús Jiménez Cañas (estructura structural engineering); Vértice 21 (proyecto instalaciones mechanical engineering project); Pryse Ingeniería (dirección de obra instalaciones mechanical engineering construction manager); Miguel Alegre (seguridad y salud safety consultant)

-VDR Mutilva, S. L. - Marcos Cordero (jefe de obra construction manager); Luis Lopes (encargado de obra site manager)
+VDR Mutilva/Marcos Cordero (jefe de obra construction manager)

 Superficie construida Floor area

 Rubén P. Bescós, Duccio Malagamba, Manuel Esclusa, Guillermo L. Orallo